-Health benefits of tomatoes, the main ingredient in ketchup
+The health benefits of tomatoes, which are the main ingredient in ketchup

 Tomatoes are packed with active compounds, including vitamins, antioxidants, and anti-cancer substances.
 1